turingschool/launch-curriculum/module2/Project/index.md

 * the hour with the most messages
 * Brainstorm your own interesting statistic(s)!

-When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate or your instructor for some code review.
+When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate for some code review.
+During the code review, make comments on the pull request indicating changes that you will make based on your review!

 ## Version Control Expectations
 In order to demonstrate what you have learned about version control, you will be using commits, branches and pull requests during this project.

-You must gather feedback from cohort-mates and/or instructors prior to merging any code into your `main` branch.
+You must gather feedback from cohort-mates prior to merging any code into your `main` branch.

 You must provide feedback on at least one other student's pull request!